LiamJackson13/CafeCards/README.md

 - Scan customer QR codes to add stamps or redeem rewards.
 - Use a manual entry fallback for card management.
-- Customize cafe branding with themes and designs.
+- Customize cafe branding with primary colors, stamp icons, and descriptions.

 ## Project Structure